aoyako/upgit/README.md

 `upgit /path/to/config`

 ### Configuration format
-Space separated text file in a format.
+Space separated text file in the following format.
 Each line must contain exactly 3 columns:
 | Column 1 | Column 2 | Column 3 |
 |-----------------|-----------------|-----------------|
 | Path to a local folder where git repository will be cached | URL to a git repository | Path to a local file or folder that will be copied to the repository  |